Meet the former Afghan minister turned delivery boy in Germany | World

 In Afghanistan, Sayed Sadaat, 50, was a government minister.
 Now, in the eastern German city of Leipzig, he makes a living on a bicycle, delivering food to his home.

-The journey is six hours, Monday to Friday, from noon to 10 pm on weekends.
+The journey is six hours, Monday to Friday; and from noon to 10 pm on weekends.
 Sayed wears an orange uniform, characteristic of his company, and the backpack where he carries his customers’ orders.

 “There’s nothing to be ashamed of.
 It’s a job like any other.
 If there’s a job, it’s because there’s a certain demand and someone must take care of meeting it,” he says.